 You have all the best intentions and the right goals to make this happen.
 You decide you aren’t going out with friends, not taking that vacation, not buying new clothes, not buying a new car, the list can go on and on.
 And then, despite your best effort, it doesn’t work out.

-You look at your bank account and realize you’ve spent 2 times the amount of money you had planned.
+You look at your bank account and realize you’ve spent two times the amount of money you had planned.
 That’s ok don’t beat yourself up, it happens to the best of us.

-By making small changes you are more likely to accomplish your goals of saving money.
+By making small changes you’re more likely to accomplish your goals of saving money.
 Drastic changes are rarely effective and people often get frustrated and quit before they reach their goal.

-People don’t realize that by cutting out a $5 coffee here and an $ 8 cocktail there can really add up to significant savings.
+People don’t realize the various things that are a waste of money.
+By cutting out a $5 coffee here and an $ 8 cocktail there it can really add up to significant savings.
 If I told you eliminating 4, $5 purchases a week could save you up to $960 a year would try harder to save your money?

 I never realized how much money I was wasting on our family cell phone plan before I signed up with Republic Wireless.
 Have you heard of their inexpensive cell phone plans?